microsoft/vscode-docs/docs/editor/emmet.md

 If you have disabled `editor.quickSuggestions`, you won't see suggestions as you type.
 You can still trigger suggestions manually by pressing `kb(editor.action.triggerSuggest)` and see the preview.

-If you don't want to use suggestions at all, then use the command `Emmet: Expand Abbreviation` to expand your abbreviations.
+If you don't want to use suggestions at all, then set `emmet.showExpandedAbbreviation` to `never` and use the command `Emmet: Expand Abbreviation` to expand your abbreviations.
 You can bind any keyboard shortcut to the command id `editor.emmet.action.expandAbbreviation` as well.

 If you want to use the `kbstyle(Tab)` key for expanding the Emmet abbreviations, add the [setting](/docs/getstarted/settings.md)  `emmet.triggerExpansionOnTab` and set it to `true`.
 This setting allows using the `kbstyle(Tab)` key for indentation when text is not an Emmet abbreviation.